ryanstwrt/FRIDGe/docs/source/Examples.md

 |Reflector Height | 61.3537 |
 |Reflector Smear | {LiquidNa: 0.116, 0.884} |

-The inputs from \ref{tab:ebrii} create an assembly similar to the MK-II driver assemblies found in EBRII, as referenced in \cite{ebrii}, where Figures \ref{fig: fullAssem} - \ref{fig: fuelRegion} show the MCNP assembly.
+The inputs from Table 1 create an assembly similar to the MK-II driver assemblies found in EBRII, as referenced in \cite{ebrii}, where Figures \ref{fig: fullAssem} - \ref{fig: fuelRegion} show the MCNP assembly.
 In Figure \ref{fig: fullAssem} the regions are, from bottom to top; lower reflector, fuel, plenum and upper reflector.
 In \ref{fig: upperFuel}, we see the impact of including the variable \verb|Bond Above Fuel|, which adds the bond material (blue) above the fuel (purple).
 Figure \ref{fig: fuelRegion} shows the 91 pins in the assembly; there is fuel (purple), bond (blue), clad (yellow), wire wrap + coolant mixture (green), excess coolant (light blue), and the hex duct (maroon).

 ![Assembly](EBRII_Assembly.PNG)

 ![Fuel Section](EBRII_FuelSection.PNG) ![Upper Fuel](EBRII_UpperFuel.PNG)

 ## Full Core